B2B Demand Generation Glossary

 MQL Inflation

 MQL inflation occurs when marketing lowers qualification thresholds to hit volume targets, resulting in poor lead quality and sales resistance.
-This creates a vicious cycle where sales stops following up on MQLs, leading marketing to generate even more low-quality leads to compensate.
+Sales stops following up.
+Marketing responds by generating even more low-quality leads to compensate, which makes sales trust the MQL even less, and the cycle compounds until the relationship between the two teams is effectively broken.
 Starr Conspiracy rule: if your MQL definition can't predict meetings, it's a vanity label.

 Related Terms: Marketing Qualified Lead, Demand Generation Theater, Sales Qualified Lead